NCAR/dart-web-ref/content/tutorials/dart-lab.md

 The DART\_LAB materials are bundled with DART.

-You can download [DART](https://github.com/NCAR/DART) from github using
+You can download [DART](https://github.com/NCAR/DART) from Github using

 ````
 git clone https://github.com/NCAR/DART.git